Angela Weinberger’s Global Coaching Approach with Five Pillars

 Agile

 Understanding your needs and goals is critical to the effectiveness of any coaching or training program.
 Weinberger developed a global competency model that encourages you to reflect on your experiences, build knowledge, change your attitudes, and enhance your skills.
-Every coaching program is customized to your needs and builds on your three leading career and life goals.
+Every coaching program is customised to your needs and builds on your three leading career and life goals.
+While reflection is often associated with Eastern methods and philosophies, German researchers Kirsten Nazarkiewicz and Gesa Krämer have also significantly influenced Weinberger’s coaching and training approaches, providing conceptual frameworks that include culture-reflexive methods, power structures, and systemic issues affecting minority groups.

 Interactive